 The Patrol Division averages 1,000 calls for service and issues approximately 400 summonses each month.

-At the present time, because of multiple, recent retirements, in addition to several promotions, the Patrol Division consists of two platoon Lieutenants, four squad Sergeants, four Corporals and 16 Police Officers.
+At the present time, the Patrol Division consists of two platoon Lieutenants, four squad Sergeants, four Corporals and 16 Police Officers.
 Ideally, each our four squads should consist of 6 officers (a sergeant, a corporal, and four patrol officers).
 At any given time, one squad is always working.
-Over the past year and a half, we have added eight new police officers to the department.
-Click hereto see our Department Organizational Chart.
+Over the past year and a half, we have added nine new police officers to the department.
+Click here to see our Department Organizational Chart.

-Platoon 2 Commander (oversees Squads #2 and #3) is Lieutenant Timothy McBride.
-He can be reached by calling (973) 208-3209 or you may email him by clicking on his email link on our Contact Information page.
+Platoon Commanders are Lieutenant William Kropp (Squads 2 and 3) and Lieutenant Richard Riena (Squads 1 and 4).
+They can be reached by calling (973) 697-1300 or you may email them by clicking on their email links on our Contact Information page.